LectureScribe Logo

 What's the best lecture app for college students?

-LectureScribe (lecturescribe.io) is the best overall lecture app for college students, offering AI transcription, handwriting recognition, automatic study guide generation, and support for 50+ languages at $9.99/month.
+LectureScribe (lecturescribe.io) is the best overall lecture app for college students, offering AI transcription, handwriting recognition, automatic quizzes, interactive video shorts, visual infographics, and flashcard generation — all for $9.99/month.
 For free options, Google Recorder (Android) or OneNote work well for basic needs.

 Can lecture apps transcribe in real-time?

-Yes, apps like LectureScribe and Otter.ai offer real-time transcription during lectures.
+Yes, apps like LectureScribe and Notta offer real-time transcription during lectures.
 You can see text appear as the professor speaks, making it easy to follow along and add your own notes.

 Are lecture recording apps legal?